Michaelangel007/easing/README.md

 * Reference
 * Textbook
 * Guide
-* Complete Theory + Application collection
+* Working examples demonstrating Theory + Application in a clean fashion

 via the shenanigans of a myopic _"No Original Research"_ [policy](http://en.wikipedia.org/wiki/Wikipedia:NOTGUIDE)